Boone, Iowa minor league baseball history: History

 Minor league baseball play in Boone, Iowa began in 1904.
 The Boone Coal Miners began minor league baseball play as charter members of the eight–team Class D level Iowa State League.
 The league was formally known as the "Iowa League of Professional Baseball Clubs."
-The Burlington River Rats, Fort Dodge Gypsum Eaters, Keokuk Indians, Marshalltown Grays, Oskaloosa Quakers, Ottumwa Snappers and Waterloo Microbes joined Boone as charter league members.
+The Burlington River Rats, Fort Dodge Gypsum Eaters, Keokuk Indians, Marshalltown Grays, Oskaloosa Quakers, Ottumwa Snappers and Waterloo Microbes teams joined Boone as charter league members.

 The Boone use of the "Coal Miners" moniker corresponds to local industry in the era.
 Numerous coal mines were located in the region from the 1870's through the 1950s.

-In their first season of play, the 1904 Boone Coal Miners finished in 6th place in the Iowa State League final standings.
+In their first season of play, the 1904 Boone Coal Miners finished in sixth place in the Iowa State League final standings.
 Compiling a record of 50–61, Boone was managed by Thomas Reynolds, Walter Holcomb and O.P.
 DePew.
-The Coal Miners finished 22.5 games behind the 1st place Ottumwa Snappers, as the league held no playoffs.
+The Coal Miners finished 22.5 games behind the first place Ottumwa Snappers, as the league held no playoffs.

 The complete 1904 Iowa State League inaugural standings were led by the Ottumwa Snappers (70–36), followed by the Waterloo Microbes (64–43), Marshalltown Grays (60–49) Keokuk Indians (58–50), Ft.
 Dodge Gypsum Eaters (57–52), Boone Coal Miners (50–61), Oskaloosa Quakers (38–69) and Burlington River Rats (36–73).